Study, Work, and Volunteering in the US

 Wondering if you can work or study in the US if you’re here as a spouse to an NYU international student or scholar?

 Spouses in J-2 status are permitted to study during their time in the US.
 You may wish to enroll in courses at NYU or elsewhere.
-In the past, international spouses and partners have explored non-degree studies at the NYU School of Professional Studies, or enrolled in courses at the NYU English Language Institute.
+In the past, international spouses and partners have explored non-degree studies at the NYU School of Professional Studies.
 There are many other programs and courses of study at NYU as well.

 English Language Practice and Classes